openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-zfs/zfs-configuration.md

 **Scheduler**

 The ZFS driver has its own scheduler which will try to distribute the PV across the nodes so that one node should not be loaded with all the volumes.
 Currently the driver supports two scheduling algorithms: VolumeWeighted and CapacityWeighted, in which it will try to find a ZFS pool which has less number of volumes provisioned in it or less capacity of volume provisioned out of a pool respectively, from all the nodes where the ZFS pools are available.
 To know about how to select scheduler via storage-class See [here](https://github.com/openebs/zfs-localpv/blob/HEAD/docs/storageclasses.md#storageclass-with-k8s-scheduler).
-Once it is able to find the node, it will create a PV for that node and also create a ZFSVolume custom resource for the volume with the NODE information.
+Once it can find the node, it will create a PV for that node and also create a ZFSVolume custom resource for the volume with the NODE information.
 The watcher for this ZFSVolume CR will get all the information for this object and creates a ZFS dataset(zvol) with the given ZFS property on the mentioned node.

 The scheduling algorithm currently only accounts for either the number of ZFS volumes or total capacity occupied from a zpool and does not account for other factors like available cpu or memory while making scheduling decisions.

-So if you want to use node selector/affinity rules on the application pod, or have cpu/memory constraints, kubernetes scheduler should be used.
-To make use of kubernetes scheduler, you can set the `volumeBindingMode` as `WaitForFirstConsumer` in the storage class.
+So if you want to use node selector/affinity rules on the application pod, or have cpu/memory constraints, Kubernetes scheduler should be used.
+To make use of Kubernetes scheduler, you can set the `volumeBindingMode` as `WaitForFirstConsumer` in the storage class.

-This will cause a delayed binding, i.e kubernetes scheduler will schedule the application pod first and then it will ask the ZFS driver to create the PV.
+This will cause a delayed binding, i.e. Kubernetes scheduler will schedule the application pod first and then it will ask the ZFS driver to create the PV.

 The driver will then create the PV on the node where the pod is scheduled: